rkuma183/wilsonmar.github.io/_posts/2016-07-28-docker-setup.md

-Each additional VM instance would take several more Gigabytes of disk space and memory because the operating system is duplicated inside each VM instance.
+Each additional VM instance would take several more Gigabytes of disk space and memory because the operating system is <strong>duplicated</strong> inside each VM instance.

 By contrast,
 <strong>Docker's containers</strong> take a more lightweight approach.
-Docker sees its job as not to provide a complete machine but just to cleanly separate applications that need the same oerating system.
+Docker aims to just
+cleanly separate applications that need the same shared operating system read-only files.

 <a name="Mac"></a>